Ally1999/Point-of-sale/Info/INSTALL_RCLONE.md

 - Make sure you closed and reopened your terminal
 - Check the PATH: `$env:Path` (should include your rclone folder)
 - Try the full path: `C:\rclone\rclone.exe version`

+Need platform-specific help?
+See https://rclone.org/docs/ or follow the links in `Info/CLOUD_BACKUP_README.md`.